amanchauhann/ArrayMethods/README.md

 ## # 9. `every()` method

-The Array.() method is a built in function that is called upon a array, it gets implemented on each element of array, and if all the elements passes the test, it returns true else if not even one passes the test, returns false.
+The Array.every() method is a built in function that is called upon a array, it gets implemented on each element of array, and if all the elements passes the test, it returns true else if not even one passes the test, returns false.

 This method does not execute on empty elements of array.
 It does not change original array.